 As the war against the Capitol rages, the story's pace intensifies.
 There is a lot of action and this is another one that I can't wait to see how it translates onto the big screen.

 Like The Hunger Games and Catching Fire, it's not an easy book to read at times.
 There is a lot of action and a high body count, but the rebellion is strong and while the course the story follows isn't predictable, it's a logical road for it to take.
 There are many who will complain about the ending, but I found it appropriate.
 After what Katniss and Peeta have experienced, after fighting a war and surviving like they have, no ending is perfectly wrapped up.
 There are going to be loose ends, there are going to be questions, there are going to be consequences.

 This is a series that has stayed with me.
-There's a lot of hype out there because of The Hunger Games film, but even without the film coming out, this series has really stayed with me.
 I've thought a lot about it.
 I've reworded and rewritten my reviews.
 Is it about government oppression?
 Is it about war and rebellion?
 Is it about society fighting back?
 Is it about the haves and have nots?
 Is it about survival of the fittest?
 Or, is it about the human spirit and that no matter what happens, you will never kill it off?